Irene Sabadini

 Irene Maria Sabadini is an Italian mathematician specializing in complex analysis, hypercomplex analysis and the analysis of superoscillations.
-She is a professor of mathematics at the Polytechnic University of Milan.
+She is a professor of mathematics at the Polytechnic University of Milan, and head of the department of mathematics there.

 Education

 Sabadini earned her PhD at the University of Milan in 1996.
 Her dissertation, Toward a Theory of Quaternionic Hyperfunctions, was supervised by Daniele C. Struppa.

 Books

 Sabadini is the author of multiple books in mathematics including: